Impact STORY

 Why is collaboration so important for impact?

-So we talk a lot about inflection points in the Fellowship – a pivotal moment when the decisions you make can realign your direction, identity, or approach, often leading to significant growth or change.
-Can you describe an inflection point that you experienced in your life and how that contributed to where you are today?
+We talk a lot about inflection points in the Fellowship.
+Describe an inflection point that you experienced and how that contributed to where you are today?

 It was a pivotal moment that led to more transparent and balanced leadership.
 It also brought exciting changes to how we approached company building—shifting toward more global, hybrid models and embracing innovation.
-So, a lot of innovation came from these challenges and moments of introspection.
+A lot of innovation came from these challenges and moments of introspection.

 What questions should business leaders ask themselves when designing their companies with impact in mind?